pratham-jaiswal/claire/README.md

 - **Math Calculations**: Evaluates mathematical expressions.
 - **Web Search**: Uses Tavily Search for quick information lookup.
 - **Location Services**: Determines user location based on IP.
+- **Frequency Count**: Counts the frequency of words and characters in a text.

 ## Technologies Used